ig3/srf-scheduler/README.md

 config.minTimeBetweenRelatedCards or if a card from the same fieldset has been reviewed within config.minTimeBetweenRelatedCards.

+### getReviewsToNextNew

+Returns the number of reviews to be completed before the next new card is presented.

+The number is the predicted number of reviews in the next 24 hours divided by the average number of new cards per day, adjusted according to the difference between average study time and `config.studyTimeTarget`.

+The predicted number of reviews in the next 24 hours is the number of cards due in the next 24 hours multiplied by the average number of reviews per card per day.

+If there are cards due, then the minimum is 1, otherwise it is 0.

 ### getStatsNext24Hours

 Returns an object with properties: